Ensure your giving actually makes it to the unreached.

 🧡 The heart behind “Join the 1%”

 Jesus’ final command to his disciples, known as the Great Commission, was to “go and make disciples of all nations (ethne)“.
-As Great Commission Christians, our heart’s desire is to see Jesus’ Great Commission fulfilled: to see unreached people groups (ethne) reached so that their lives and communities can be transformed by the gospel!
+As disciples of Jesus, we desire to see Jesus’ Great Commission fulfilled: to see unreached people groups (ethne) reached so that their lives and communities can be transformed by the gospel!

 Fulfilling the Great Commission requires 3 things:

-Many Christians are aware of the prayer resources available for the nations (pray with Pray1040!) and many are aware that they can become missionaries to the nations.
+Many Christians are aware of the prayer (#1) resources available for them to pray for the nations (pray with Pray1040!) and many are aware that they can become missionaries (#2) to the nations.

-But most Great Commission Christians aren’t aware of how much (or how little) of their money is actually making it to the unreached or they don’t know where to give if they want to!
+But most Christians aren’t aware of how much (or how little) of their money (#3) is actually making it to the unreached.
+And if they want to give, they’re not sure how to give to strategic projects that are actually reaching the unreached.

 😯 82 cents?
 Is that true?